Benrajalu/exporter-css/README.md

 # CSS Exporter for Talend

-The CSS allows you to **produce a CSS definitions** in such a way that it can be immediately used in your production codebase to style all your visual elements.
-Specifically, this exporter is capable of exporting the previews of:
+The CSS allows you to **produce a list of CSS definitions in a SCSS file**.
+Specifically, this exporter is capable of exporting the styles of:

 - [x] Color definitions
 - [x] Text Styles